Luke 6,12-26

 23 Rejoice in that day, and leap for joy, for behold, your reward is great in heaven; for so their fathers did to the prophets.

-Hello everyone, I am kiki.
-Chinese name of our second phase of the program is “读经大讲堂”.
-The English name is “Bible study”.
+Hello everyone, I am Kiki.
+The Chinese name of our second phase of the program is “读经大讲堂.”
+The English name is “Bible Study.”

-I hope that such an interesting and interactive process can bring new knowledge experience to you all.
-The following is my interview with sister on related issues.
-Today is the eleventh lecture on the Gospel of Luke.
+I hope that this interesting and interactive process can bring a new learning experience to all of you.
+The following is my interview with Sister Ingrid on related topics.
+Today is the eleventh lesson on the Gospel of Luke.

-Everyone is welcome to leave a message in the comment area for discussion!
+Everyone is welcome to leave a message in the comments for discussion!

 Well, everybody!
-Firstly, is still my today’s personal study summary.
+First of all, here is my personal study summary for today.

-He promised that though they lack now, in God’s Kingdom they will receive everything they truly need and will rejoice.
+He promised that although they lack now, in God’s Kingdom they will receive everything they truly need and will rejoice.

-Then Jesus warned the reverse is true for those who have plenty now— the rich, the well-fed, those who laugh without care, and those who are praised by everyone.
+Then Jesus warned that the opposite is true for those who have plenty now—the rich, the well-fed, those who laugh without care, and those who are praised by everyone.

 Because they already enjoy the comforts and approval of this world, they will face loss and sorrow in God’s future Kingdom.

-Now let Ingrid sister make a go further summary.
+Now let Sister Ingrid give a further summary.

-In this text we hear about how Jesus chose the 12 apostles.
-He spent the whole night in prayer before taking a decision.
-That should be an example for us, too, to take a good time in prayer before taking an important decision.
+In this text we hear how Jesus chose the twelve apostles.
+He spent the whole night in prayer before making this decision.
+This should also be an example for us—to take time in prayer before making important decisions.

-The apostles were 12 men who got a special training from Jesus.
-He wanted them to preach the gospel after his resurrection and when he will have gone to heaven.
-So, they were the nearest persons to Jesus while he was on Earth.
+The apostles were twelve men who received special training from Jesus.
+He wanted them to preach the Gospel after His resurrection and after He had gone to heaven.
+Therefore, they were the closest people to Jesus during His time on earth.

-A good question is, why he has chosen Judas Iscariot.
-First, the old testimony says, that one of his nearest wills betray him and Judas decided by his own hand to betray Jesus.
-Jesus gave him a lot of opportunities for not to do this.
+A good question is why He chose Judas Iscariot.
+The Old Testament says that one of His close followers would betray Him, and Judas chose by his own will to do so.
+Jesus gave him many opportunities not to do this.

-Judas Iscariot is an example, that Jesus gives everybody a chance to be with him, the good ones and the bad ones.
-Judas wanted to be a betrayer and Jesus did not hold him back.
+Judas Iscariot is an example that Jesus gives everyone a chance to follow Him—both the good and the bad.
+Judas chose to become a betrayer, and Jesus did not force him to change.

-Then Jesus came down to a field and a multiple crowd from all directions came to him for to touch him and for to be healed, because there was power streaming from him.
-It is like a fountain, you come to a point with a center there you find water.
-Here, the people did not find water, they found Jesus who was healing all of them.
+Then Jesus came down to a level place, and a large crowd from many directions came to Him to touch Him and to be healed, because power was coming from Him.
+It is like a fountain: you come to a central point where you find water.
+Here, people did not find water—they found Jesus, who healed them all.

-Most people went home, but some stayed for to become disciples.
-To this disciple Jesus tells the beatitudes and the wows.
+Most people went home, but some stayed to become disciples.
+To these disciples Jesus spoke the Beatitudes and the woes.

-If this occurs to us, we shall not be said, because Jesus said, that this will happen and that we get a great reward in heaven if we persevere as a disciple even this is happening to us and he compares us to the real prophets in the old testimony, when we are in this situation.
+If this happens to us, we should not be sad, because Jesus said that this would happen and that we will receive a great reward in heaven if we remain faithful.
+He compares us to the true prophets of the Old Testament.

 1. Who did Jesus say are truly “blessed”?